-Are you prepared for questions like 'How do you install and set up an Express application?' and similar?
+Are you prepared for questions like 'How do you handle asynchronous operations in Express routes?' and similar?
 We've collected 40 interview questions for you to prepare for your next Express interview.

 Middleware in Express.js refers to functions that have access to the request object, response object, and the next function in the application's request-response cycle.
 They can perform tasks like modifying request objects, adding headers to responses, handling cookies, or even ending the request-response cycle.
 Middleware functions execute sequentially, allowing for a layered approach to handling requests.